-Please join us remotely on July 1st for the presentation of Grief.
-This new choral performance is written for 10 vocalists, 2 pianists, and percussion.
-Its intention is to fabricate a communal mourning ritual for anyone who has suffered the sorrows of losing a loved one.
+On July 1st, 2020, The Holy Gasp presented Grief, a durational, bilingual choral performance written for 10 vocalists, 2 pianists, and percussion.
+The intention behind the piece was to fabricate a communal mourning ritual for anyone who had suffered the sorrows of losing a loved one.

 Our Dedication to Accessibility

 Death and grieving effect every last living being.
 It is for this reason that we endeavored to make Grief accessible, and to accommodate differences in ability wherever possible.
 Grief was a bilingual performance, with vocals being performed in both English and American Sign Language.
 The live stream performance of Grief included closed captioning for the hearing impaired, and every effort continues to be made to make The Holy Gasp’s website and the Database Of The Dead as accessible as possible.
 The living discriminate against the disabled.
 But death does not.
 If you experience any obstacles to accessing any part of our website, please contact Sandy@SandyFeldman.com, and we will do our best to accommodate you.